History of Antonio Banderas in Timeline

 In 2015, Antonio Banderas acted in Terrence Malick's experimental drama 'Knight of Cups'.

-2016: Residing in the United Kingdom
+2016: Resides in the United Kingdom

 As of 2016, Antonio Banderas resides in the United Kingdom in Cobham, Surrey.

-January 26, 2017: Suffering a heart attack
+January 26, 2017: Heart Attack

-On January 26, 2017, Antonio Banderas suffered a heart attack.
+On January 26, 2017, Antonio Banderas suffered a heart attack, which he later described as "not serious and hasn't caused any damages."

-Speaking at the Málaga Film Festival in March 2017, Antonio Banderas revealed he had suffered a heart attack on January 26, 2017, but said it "wasn't serious and hasn't caused any damages."
+In March 2017, Antonio Banderas revealed at the Málaga Film Festival that he had suffered a heart attack on January 26, 2017.

-2018: Awards for Genius: Picasso
+2018: Emmy Nomination for Genius: Picasso

-In 2018, Antonio Banderas received a Primetime Emmy Award nomination and a Screen Actors Guild Award nomination for his performance as Pablo Picasso in 'Genius: Picasso'.
+In 2018, Antonio Banderas received a Primetime Emmy Award nomination for his performance as Pablo Picasso in 'Genius: Picasso'.

-September 2019: Reflecting on heart attack experience
+September 2019: Life-changing experience

-November 15, 2019: Opening of the Teatro del Soho CaixaBank
+November 15, 2019: Teatro del Soho CaixaBank Opens

 2019: Awards for Pain and Glory

-In 2019, Antonio Banderas won the Cannes Film Festival Award for Best Actor, the European Film Award for Best Actor, the Goya Award for Best Actor, and the New York Film Critics Circle Award for Best Actor for his performance in Almodovar's 'Pain and Glory'.
+In 2019, Antonio Banderas won the Cannes Film Festival Award for Best Actor, the European Film Award for Best Actor, the Goya Award for Best Actor, and the New York Film Critics Circle Award for Best Actor for his performance in Almodóvar's 'Pain and Glory'.

 In 2020, Antonio Banderas co-starred with Robert Downey Jr. in the fantasy adventure film 'Dolittle'.